hasnaties/FCC-project-urlshortener/README.md

 # URL Shortener Microservice

-This is the solution for the Exercise-Tracker Microservice project.
+This is the solution for the URL Shortener Microservice project.

 # Test & Requirements: